nunofachada/simoututils/README.md

 datafolder3 = 'path/to/dataset3';
 ```

-All the datasets contain output from several implementations of the [PPHPC]
+The datasets contain output from several implementations of the [PPHPC]
-conceptual model.
-This model produces six outputs:
+conceptual model, which produces six outputs:

 1. Sheep population
 2. Wolves population